top of page

 Parenting coordination is usually conducted as a monthly two-hour session, for a period of up to two years.
 The process can be terminated earlier if all the parties agree.

-Parenting Coordination sessions cost $300 incl GST per parent.
+Parenting Coordination sessions (100 mins) cost $300 incl GST per parent.

 Costs are usually shared equally however different arrangements can be agreed or ordered, based on your financial circumstances.